Higher genus Angel surfaces: E-conjugate orthodisks with partial symmetry

-The resulting curve in \(\mathbb{C}\), is called a \textit{partially symmetric polygon of type I}.
-See Figure \ref{fig:polygon_type1}. \end{definition} \begin{definition}[Partially symmetric polygon of type II for genus \(p\)] Begin with the genus-\(1\) generalized orthodisk and consider the polygon corresponding to the differential \(G_{0}^{-1}\eta_{0}\) as in Figure \ref{fig:genus 1 orthodisk}.
-Cut this polygon at the vertex \(q_{1}\); the boundary is then divided into two \(C^{1}\)-arcs
+The region on the left side of the resulting curve in \(\mathbb{C}\) with the curve itself, is called a \textit{partially symmetric polygon of type I}.
+See Figure \ref{fig:polygon_type1}. \end{definition} \begin{definition}[Partially symmetric polygon of type II for genus \(p\)] Start with the genus-\(1\) generalized orthodisk image as in Figure \ref{fig:genus 1 orthodisk}.
+Take the polygon associated to the differential \(G_{0}^{-1}\eta_{0}\) and cut it across the vertex \(q_{1}\) along a small line segment passing through \(q_1\) and disjoint from the rest of the polygon in \(\C\).
+This divides the boundary into two piece-wise \(C^{1}\)-arcs

 whose finite endpoints are \(q_{1}^{\prime}\) and \(q_{1}^{\prime\prime}\).